 Types of Personal Injuries and Claims

-A personal injury claim can arise from any physical injury that results from another’s actions.
+A personal injury claim can arise from any bodily injury that results from another’s actions.
 The most common examples are car accidents caused by negligent drivers.
 Examples of other kinds personal injury cases include:

 A Portsmouth personal injury lawyer could help investigate your case and build a comprehensive claim.
 We also help make sure lawsuit deadlines are met like the statute of limitations.
 VA Code Ann. §8.01-243 states that most personal injury cases must be filed in a Virginia court no more than two years from the date of the accident.